rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-All validations inside of +with_options+ block will have automatically passed the condition +:if => :is_admin?+
+All validations inside of `with_options` block will have automatically passed the condition `:if => :is_admin?`

 ### Combining validation conditions

-On the other hand, when multiple conditions define whether or not a validation should happen, an +Array+ can be used.
-Moreover, you can apply both +:if:+ and +:unless+ to the same validation.
+On the other hand, when multiple conditions define whether or not a validation should happen, an `Array` can be used.
+Moreover, you can apply both `:if:` and `:unless` to the same validation.

 ```ruby
 class Computer < ActiveRecord::Base